Parks & Recreation

 Max married Donna G. Overbey on June 13, 1954.
 They have two

-married daughters, Becky Muret and husband, David, and Cindy Lawrence
+daughters, Becky Muret (late husband, David), and Cindy Lawrence

 and husband, Jim.
-The couple has four grandsons, two
+The couple has five grandsons, five

 longtime members of St. Johns Lutheran Church, northeast of Blackwell,